Learn how to make guacamole. Why not make your own? It’s easy and so fresh-tasting, and you can make this recipe just how you like it best.

 - Serve immediately.

-- Yield depends somewhat on the size of your avocados.
+- Makes about 2 cups but yield depends somewhat on the size of your avocados.
 This recipe can easily be doubled or halved, depending on how many avocados you have.

 - Substitutions: lemon juice for the lime juice, parsley for cilantro, green onion for the red onion.